Cecilia-Banda/LONGANI-Web-App/README.md

 # LONGANI-Web-App

+    PROJECT DESCRIPTION
-A streamlined, role-based web application built with React, Node.js, and MongoDB designed to modernize healthcare data management.
-It eliminates paper-based patient records, improves efficiency for medical staff, and ensures secure, real-time access to patient information.
+A streamlined, role-based web application built with React, Node.js, and MongoDB, designed to modernize healthcare data management.
+It is meant to eliminate paper-based patient records, improve efficiency for medical staff, and ensure secure, real-time access to patient information.

 EXACT SETUP